Deaust90/Electricity-Price-Forecasting-RNN/README.md

 - `gradient_check.R`
   ➤ Performs a numerical gradient check to validate the gradient computations.

+- `funcs_mlr.R`
+➤ Contains a reference list of hyperparameters used throughout the project.

 ## Instructions to Run

 To fully replicate the environment and results: